 You should probably just get the Air Pods.

 When I first opened the Happy Plugs Air 1 Wireless Headphones, my first impression was that they were close in look and feel to Apple’s ubiquitous Air Pods.
-However, my experience was far from what you experience when setting up and using Air Pods.
+However, my experience was far from what you experienced when setting up and using Air Pods.

 What’s In The Box

-The unboxing experience of the Happy Plugs Air 1 was utilitarian, which is expected from lower priced wireless headphones.
+The unboxing experience of the Happy Plugs Air 1 was utilitarian, which is expected from lower-priced wireless headphones.

 Inside the box were.

 - Happy Plus Air 1 Ear Buds

 - Charging Case

 - Silicon Ear Sleeves

 When I first tried to use the Air 1 earbuds, the fit in my ear was awful.
 Anything more than sitting perfectly still led to one or both buds falling from my ear.
 Then I tried the silicon ear sleeves, and the fit in the ear was far better.
 Time will tell if natural oils from my skin will lead to the earbuds falling out again.
 Overall, the fit is solid, and they are comfortable to wear for extended periods of time as long as you use the ear sleeves.